dodona-edu/dodona-edu.github.io/en/references/judges/creating-a-judge/index.md

 #### Full output

-The complete format description can be found on <!-- TODO --> [the wiki](<https://github.com/dodona-edu/dodona/wiki/Judge-output-format-(proposal)>) and is specified through a [JSON schema](https://github.com/dodona-edu/dodona/tree/main/public/schemas).
+The complete format description is specified through a [JSON schema](https://github.com/dodona-edu/dodona/tree/main/public/schemas).
 A more concise format can be found below.
 (Note: all items are rendered in the order used below; all list-type keys are optional, defaulting to the empty list as value)

 The full output returns a single JSON at the end.
 You must ensure that this is emitted before the docker runs out of time or memory.